 Opening a food truck usually requires getting a business license, a mobile food vendor license and potentially a commercial driver’s license.
 Getting a mobile food vendor is highly competitive in cities like New York, Boston or L.A.

 You will likely also need a health permit and fire certificate to ensure that the environment in which you plan to cook and the cooking equipment you will use are sanitary and safe.
-Get business insurance to protect yourself from financial losses that could stem from running a food truck (e.g., fires).
+Get business insurance to protect yourself from financial losses that could stem from going mobile (e.g., fires).

 Hone in on a location